Blender 4.2 LTS Worked Examples

 By default, when you are in camera mode, moving the viewpoint dumps you out of it.
 Stop that by setting N ➤ View Lock ➤ Lock Camera to View You'll need to do this in every workspace!

 To enlarge the camera view to fit the entire 3D window, do View ➤ Camera ➤ Frame Camera Bounds Then if you want to adjust the resize the bounds smaller, temporarily disable N ➤ View ➤ View Lock ➤ Camera to View then zoom out with the middle mouse wheel, or on the Mac Command Vertical Swipe on Mouse If you are doing Cycles rendering in the camera view, you can resize the render area smaller within the camera frame.
-Select the camera in the Outliner, then drag the window boundaries.
+Select the camera in the Outliner.
+The window borders will show up, and you can drag them.

 Modeling